Cancer Bush (Lessertia frutescens)Seeds.

 Direct Sowing: Spring and Autumn

-- It is a tough, hardy plant that does well in full sun and tolerates all soil types.
+- It is a tough, hardy plant that does well in full sun and tolerates all soil types, but will respond well to some compost, fertilizer and a little water.

-- Sow Cancer Bush seeds in autumn or spring in well-drained soil.
+- Sow Cancer Bush seeds in autumn or spring in well-drained soil The soil mixture should contain two parts sand and one part

-- When growing it in containers, make sure that it is well drained and don’t over-water.
-The plant is also quite pest-resistant.
+- When growing it in containers, make sure that the soil is well draining and don’t over-water.

 - Cancer Bush plants reseeds themselves readily.